-In 2019 the Faculty of Science will be offering the new Master of Mathematics - an expert master's degree designed for graduates with a bachelor's degree and a strong foundation in mathematics.
+The Master of Mathematics is an expert master's degree designed for graduates with a bachelor's degree and a strong foundation in mathematics.

 Graduates of the program will gain advanced knowledge and skills that will prepare them for employment in industry or for doctoral studies.